-It is one of three original dance halls in Berlin to survive both world wars.
+Clarchens Ballhaus is one of three original dance halls in Berlin to survive both world wars.
 It’s one of the few places left in Berlin where the roaring decade keeps its heart beating.
 This extraordinary old-school dancehall has been a favorite of light-footed Berliner’s since it first opened in 1913 and now has acquired a whole new popularity.
-It seems to attract party-hard hipsters and old-school swingers alike to come to the sounds of swing, tango and occasionally Abba, Tina Turner and Mr. Sinatra himself.
+It seems to attract party-hard hipsters and old-school swingers alike to come to the sounds of swing, tango and occasionally Abba, Tina Turner, and even Mr. Sinatra himself.

 Put on some old school blue eyes music while you read this post to get the true feeling of this place.

 Most of my enjoyment came from being a spectator, watching how serious these swing dancers were as they waltzed all over that dance floor without missing a beat.
-It didn’t seem to matter who was in their way because they just waltzed where ever they pleased.
+It didn’t seem to matter who was in their way because they just waltzed wherever they pleased all over the dance floor!

-I had read that tango, cha-cha and swing dance classes were offered here throughout the week, in case you weren’t quite ready to show off your budding dancing skills, but I can tell you that if this is what they looked like during the weeknight, then I had better stay far away on the weekend when the seasoned pros turn out.
+I had read that tango, cha-cha and swing dance classes were offered here throughout the week, in case you weren’t quite ready to show off your budding dancing skills.
+But I can tell you that if this is what they looked like during the weeknight, then I had better stay far away on the weekend when the seasoned pros turn out.
 These guys are serious about their swing!
 And most of them were such great dancers!

-There is a beer garden in the back that is the perfect place for people watching and drinking under the stars.
+There is also a beer garden in the back that is the perfect place for people watching and drinking under the stars.
 In case you want to go, here is where it is located: Clärchens Ballhaus, Augustrasse 24.